Top 10 Best Sites

 Looking for a dating site you can trust?
 Search no more.

-One of my closest friends, someone I’ve known since I was 2, recently had a first date with a guy on Tinder that lasted almost seven hours.
+One of my closest friends, someone I’ve known since I was 2 years old, recently met a guy on Tinder and had a first date that lasted almost seven hours.
 From going for drinks to having dinner to playing old-school arcade games to walking around downtown and going for one more drink, there wasn’t much they didn’t do.
 She was a little worried the date was going to be awful because they’d had such good chemistry while they were messaging and texting, but it all worked out.

 Whatever helps you relieve stress is something you should try to do before your date — whether it’s listening to music, watching your favorite show or movie, taking a bubble bath, going to the gym (I’m lazy, but, apparently, that works for some people), going on a walk, or having lunch with a friend to talk things out beforehand.

 You’ll feel refreshed afterward and head to your date with less pressure on your shoulders.
 Now you can focus on your date and having fun with a clear head.

 Coffee dates or drinks at a bar are usually go-to first dates because they’re quick and easy, but then you’re heavily relying on having good conversation.
 Of course, you want that, but banter flows back and forth more naturally if you two are taking part in an activity.
 Playing putt-putt, pool, darts, or bowling; checking out a fair or theme park; walking around the city with your coffee; going to a zoo, aquarium, or botanical garden — these are all fantastic examples.